swizzin/swizzin/CONTRIBUTING.md

 ## Logging
-As mentioned above, please ensure any relevant information/print that is generated during the script is corretly forwarded to the destination of the `$log` file.
+As mentioned above, please ensure any relevant information/print that is generated during the script is corretly forwarded to the destination of the `${LOG}` file.

-If necessary, please append the `$log` forward with `2>&1` to redirect all `stderr` to `stdout`, and therefore into the log as well.
+If necessary, please append the `${LOG}` forward with `2>&1` to redirect all `stderr` to `stdout`, and therefore into the log as well.
 If you expect these possibilities to happen, please make sure to catch this within your script and error out too, you know.

 ## Python applications
 As a principle, please avoid installing Python2 applications.